-Certain items in the consolidated balance sheet, consolidated income and loss statement, statement of changes in consolidated equity and statement of consolidated cash flows are grouped together to facilitate their understanding; however, whenever the amounts involved are material, the information is broken down in the related Notes to the Consolidated Report.
+Certain items in the balance sheet, income statement, statement of changes in equity and statement of cash flows are grouped together to facilitate their understanding; however, whenever the amounts involved are material, the information is broken down in the related Notes to the Financial Statements.

-(4) Profit & Loss Distribution:
+(3) Profit & Loss Distribution:

-In accordance with Article 10 of the Society's Contributions and Benefits Regulations, net accumulated gains are distributed to Mutualists as profit sharing.
+In accordance with Article 10 of the Society's Contributions and Benefits Regulations, net accumulated gains are distributed to mutualists as profit sharing.